gustavares/cos-tutorial/TUTORIAL.md

 ### 3.1 COS functions

-We will add two functions to the `cos.js` file: `getPresignedUrl` and `listFilesFromBucket`.
+These are the functions responsible to communicate with COS using the `ibm-cos-sdk`.
+We are going to create the following function in the `cos.js` file:
+- `getPresignedUrl`
+- `listFilesFromBucket`
+- `initiateMultipartUpload`
+- `getPresignedUploadUrlParts`
+- `completeMultipartUpload`
+- `abortMultipartUpload`

 Check the implementation below:

 ```javascript
 // cos.js